 A scrap is from excess wood or cardboard.
 The piece of scrap has to be longer than the radius of the circle you need.
 Poke a hole in one side and measure the radius from the center of the hole.
 Mark the spot on the other side and poke another hole in the spot you marked.

 How to use the jig

-A jig drills holes on wood, and that is possible to do with proper instructions for both beginner and advanced woodworkers.
+A jig drills holes on wood, which is possible with proper instructions for beginners and advanced woodworkers.
 Set up the jig and figure out the thickness you will be working on.

 Adjust the jig to match the thickness of the board and if you are not sure, refer to the instructions attached for the specific jig.
 There are tabs attached to the jig for adjustments, and there are pins at the front that allow you to slide the drill guide up and match up the markings on the sides as you pull out the pins.

 Some jigs are automatic in adjustments to match the thickness of the board.
 It adjusts the guide as you clamp your piece into it.
 Knowing the thickness of your wood board determines the performance of your jig.
 The gauge that comes with the jig helps you set your drill bit collar.